bahmutov/cypress-examples/docs/recipes/check-link-attributes.md

 # Check Link Attributes

+📺 Watch this recipe explained in the video [Checking HEAD link elements](https://youtu.be/219EnPj5CbM).

 <!-- fiddle Checking several links -->

 Imagine our HTML document contains multiple `<link>` elements.
 We want to validate the attributes for each link.